 Morning Prayer Time

 We lift up our prayers of joys and concerns to God.
 You will hear mentioned those who request prayer for themselves or a loved one.
-Our joys consist of answered prayers, announcing upcoming life events (weddings and births) and more.
+Our joys consist of answered prayers, announcing special life events (weddings and births) and more.

 Coffee & Fellowship Time